frappe/charts/docs/basic/trends_regions.md

     ]">
 </chart-demo>

-Next up, we'll play around with more than one datasets play out in charts.
+Next up, we'll start to annotate the data in charts.